voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 Quickstart
 ----------

-Ingest a directory of images into FiftyOne and explore them in the FiftyOne
+Load a directory of unlabeled images into FiftyOne and explore them in the FiftyOne App:
-App:

 .. tabs::